The-MEDINA/Resume-builder/README.md

 ## Getting Started

 This is a [Next.js](https://nextjs.org) project.
-You'll need to install its [required packages](https://nextjs.org/docs/app/getting-started/installation) before messing with Resu-Me
+You'll need to install its [required packages](https://nextjs.org/docs/app/getting-started/installation) before messing with Resu-Me.

 You'll also need [Node.js](https://nodejs.org/en/download/) to run the local server and see changes.